Christians You Should Know: Fanny Crosby Micah Hendry

 Fanny: “Because, when I get to heaven, the first face that shall ever gladden my sight will be that of my Savior.”

 What a wonderful point of view and what a mighty example of contentment.
 The Apostle Paul wrote that “…godliness with contentment is great gain” (1 Timothy 6:6).
 Fanny Crosby learned that abundant life is found only in Christ.
 Wishing for the circumstances to be different was not going to accomplish anything.
-Instead, she yielded her weakness and strengths to God, for Him to use.
+Instead, she yielded her weaknesses and strengths to God, for Him to use.

 Have you learned this lesson?
-Do you spend time complaining about how life has unfolded or are you seeking to discover God’s purpose and plan for your life?
+Do you spend time complaining about how life has unfolded, or are you seeking to discover God’s purpose and plan for your life?
 Reflect on the life of Fanny Crosby today, and allow her testimony to encourage you to wait on God.
 He can see what’s ahead, and He will guide you in His perfect way.

 A Suggestion for Further Reading…